Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 How often should I update the server software?

 Check for updates anytime Palworld pushes a new patch.
-That’s usually when bugs get fixed and new stuff gets added, but more importantly, it keeps your multiplayer server from acting weird or crashing.
-Use SteamCMD or the Steam client to update, depending on how you installed it.
-Best to update during off-hours when nobody’s online.
+This is normally when bugs are resolved or new features are introduced.
+It prevents your multiplayer server from crashing.
+How you install it decides on whether to use SteamCMD or the Steam client to update.
+It is better to update off-hours when no one’s online.
 Save the world first.
 Always.
 Don’t be the guy who loses everyone’s progress because you restarted without a backup.

 Read More: